Foundations for Christian Peacebuilding

 £400/per person*

-Includes meals, accommodation, and seminar costs starting with a welcome dinner on Sunday and ending with lunch on Friday
+Includes meals, accommodation, and seminar costs starting with a welcome dinner on Sunday and ending with dinner on Friday

 Additional nights can be arranged depending on availability.